almondtools/stringsearchalgorithms/README.md

 * `String.indexOf(...)` and `String.lastIndexOf(...)`
 * `Pattern.compile()` together with `Matcher.find`

-*Search for one word in one text*: `String.indexOf` is fine for small patterns but it uses the naive implementation causing a runtime of O(m*n) (where m is the pattern length and n is the length of the text to search in). `Pattern.compile/Matcher.find` with constant strings uses a variant of the boyer-moore-string-matching algorithm, which has sublinear runtime.
-So the search for a single pattern could be done efficiently with the Java SDK.
-The best algorithms in StringsAndChars are faster, but the performance boost is only small.
+*Search for one word in one text*: `String.indexOf` is fine for small patterns but it uses the naive string matching implementation. `Pattern.compile/Matcher.find` with constant strings uses a variant of the Boyer-Moore string-matching algorithm, which is more efficient.
+Performance gain beyond Boyer-Moore is limited (some StringsAndChars algorithms perform better, but the basic runtime characteristics are comparable).
+So for single string search StringsAndChars is an alternative, but no more.

-*Search for multiple words in one text*: `String.indexOf` and `Pattern.compile/Matcher.find` both switch to naive string search causing a runtime of O(m*n) (where m is the sum of all pattern lengths and n is the length of the text to search in).
+*Search for multiple words in one text*: `String.indexOf` and `Pattern.compile/Matcher.find` both switch to naive string matching.
+The runtime of the different StringsAndChars algorithms perform better than this.
+The overall performance of the algorithms is dependent on  pattern size and alphabet size (each algorithm has its own preferred region of application).

-This means: As long as string matching occurs only sometimes and affects only small patterns and small texts,  there is no need to use more efficient algorithm.
-The algorithms in StringsAndChars are meant for string matching that is done often where the texts are probably very long.

 String Search
 =============